CMS-Enterprise/easi-app/docs/adr/0021-audit-logging.md

 ### 1) Where will the logging live

-CMS Splunk Cloudwatch, AWS logging tools (e.g. Cloudwatch, S3)
+CMS Splunk, AWS logging tools (e.g. Cloudwatch, S3)

 #### &nbsp;&nbsp; a) How will it be accessed